LEO0331/craftfocus/README.md

 ![Build](https://img.shields.io/badge/build-GitHub%20Actions-blue) ![Lighthouse](https://img.shields.io/badge/Lighthouse-reporting-blueviolet) ![Coverage](https://img.shields.io/badge/coverage-85%25%2B-brightgreen)

-CraftFocus is a focus-and-social app where deep work becomes seeds, room decorations, and collectible craft rewards.
+CraftFocus is a cozy focus-and-social craft app where protected time becomes seeds, room decorations, custom collectibles, and friend-room visits.

-Runs from one codebase on **iOS / Android / Web**.
+One Expo React Native + TypeScript codebase runs on **iOS, Android, and Web**.

 ![CraftFocus How It Works](./assets/images/how-it-works.svg)

+## For Players

+CraftFocus is built around a simple loop:

+1. Start a focus session.
+2. Stay in the focus view until the timer ends.
+3. Earn seeds.
+4. Claim official room items or player-made pixel crafts.
+5. Decorate your room and collectible gallery.
+6. Visit friends and interact with their crafts.

+The login screen includes a lightweight animated preview of this loop so new players can understand the game before signing in.

 ## What You Can Do

-- Run focus sessions (`25 / 45 / 60`) and earn seeds
+- Run `25 / 45 / 60` minute focus sessions and earn seeds.
+- Auto-stop focus if the user leaves the focus screen, browser tab, or app foreground.
-- Build a personal pixel room and place inventory items
+- Claim official inventory items with seeds.
+- Upload custom craft listings with generated pixel previews.
-- Place custom claimed collectibles in a 5×5 gallery board
+- Claim custom craft listings and place them in a 5x5 collectible gallery.
+- Decorate a 2.5D room using predefined placement anchors.
-- Switch room themes (`Bedroom` / `Gym`)
+- Switch room themes between `Bedroom` and `Gym`.
-- Upload custom craft listings and claim with seeds
-- Keep custom claimed works as collectibles
-- Like/comment for social interaction
+- Like, comment, add friends, and visit public friend rooms.
-- Unlock and set active animal companions
+- Unlock animal companions and choose the active companion from Profile.
-- Use **My Claims** to track all official/custom claims in one filtered list

-## How It Works

-1. Sign up and log in.
-2. Start a session; companion activity is auto-randomized (`sewing` or `training`) and animation follows your active animal.
-3. Rewards: complete `25 -> 25`, `45 -> 50`, `60 -> 75`; stop -> `5` seeds.
-4. Spend seeds on listings, place earned catalog items in your room.
-5. Unlock more companions as completed focus minutes grow.

-## For Players

-CraftFocus is designed to feel quick, calm, and rewarding:
-- Focus -> earn seeds
-- Claim -> grow room
-- Decorate -> express style
-- Share -> interact socially
+- Track official and custom claim history in **My Claims**.

-### Quick Tour
+## Quick Tour

 | Login | Home |
 |---|---|